DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 - Less floppiness / movement in Allister's cloak when its done
 	- Also don't make the cloak go up his butt
 - Put in the footstep noise
+- Put noises in the game in general
+- Put the actual character portraits
+- Character portrait background
 ### Things for This Week

 #### Programmer